Panning (audio)

 Panning is the distribution of an audio signal (either monaural or stereophonic pairs) into a new stereo or multi-channel sound field determined by a pan control setting.
-A typical physical recording console has a pan control for each incoming source channel.
-A pan control or pan pot (short for "panning potentiometer") is an analog control with a position indicator which can range continuously from the 7 o'clock when fully left to the 5 o'clock position fully right.
+A typical recording console has a pan control for each incoming source channel.
+A pan control or pan pot (shorthand for panoramic potentiometer), is a control with a position indicator that can range continuously from the 7 o'clock when fully left to the 5 o'clock position fully right.
 Audio mixing software replaces pan pots with on-screen virtual knobs or sliders which function like their physical counterparts.